Meghan Markle Has Long-Lost Relatives In Georgia, And They’ve Invited The Duchess And Harry To A Reunion

 It looks like Meghan Markle has some long-lost relatives on her mom’s side, and they sound super nice.
-Many of them are living in Georgia, and some of the Duchess’ cousins only recently learned of their ties to the new royal before the May wedding.
+Many of them are living in Georgia, and some of the duchess’ cousins only recently learned of their ties to the new royal before the May wedding.

 Meghan’s third great-grandfather, Steve Ragland, was born in 1848 into slavery.
 Her third great-grandmother, on the other hand, moved to Los Angeles.
 That explains how Doria ended up there, met Thomas, and had Meghan in California.

-The forgotten relatives invited the Duchess and her husband Prince Harry to meet with them, detailed Inside Edition, as they all said at the same time to the camera the following.
+The forgotten relatives invited the duchess and her husband Prince Harry to meet with them, detailed Inside Edition, as they all said at the same time to the camera the following.

 “We would love to have you at our reunion… and Harry — and the queen.”